 Irrwurz or Mad Root: German Folklore

-In the forests of German mythology, be careful not to step on the Irrwurz!
-The name of this plant translates as mad root, errant or astray root.
-A person falls into a state of mindless wandering if affected by the leaves, root, seeds or any part of the plant.
+In forests of German mythology, don't step on the Irrwurz!
+The name of this plant translates as errant, astray or mad root.
+A state of mindless wandering is brought on by leaves, root, seeds or any part of the plant.

 Also called Irrkraut (mad herb, astray herb), it will make a person lose the way, walk in circles or run back and forth with no sense of direction.
 Irrwurz is known in French folklore as herbe d'égarement (herb of befuddlement).